Alcohol Wholesaler Registration Scheme (AWRS)

 1 min read

-2. Do you buy alcohol to sell to others?
+1. Do you buy alcohol to sell to other businesses?

 You will be able to print or save the details of your check.
 You must also keep records to prove you have checked that your supplier is approved, so you don’t inadvertently become involved in selling duty unpaid alcohol.

-You should not proceed with your purchase from an unapproved UK wholesaler from 1 April 2017.
-If you buy alcohol from an un-approved UK wholesaler, HMRC may seize your alcohol stock and you could be liable for a penalty, or even prosecution.
+If you buy alcohol from an un-approved UK wholesaler, HMRC may seize your alcohol stock and remove your right to sell alcohol.
+You could also be liable for a fine, or even prosecution.

 Get the support you need right now